nasimsoltani/DataFactory/HDF5/README.md

 ## HDF5
 Hierarchical Data Format is a way to form and share different types of data.
 In this particular repository we concentrate on generating and reading HDF5 files from a folder which contains data from different modalities of the same scenario (or environment).

-In this specific example, each folder contains 2 LiDAR, 2 camera image and 1 GPS sensor information with RF ground truth data.

 ## Code description: